marklysze/LlamaIndex-RAG-WSL-CUDA/README.md

 Yi 34B:
 > The story follows Thundertooth, a dinosaur who finds himself transported from prehistoric times to a futuristic city.
 Initially struggling to adapt and find food, he is taken in by Mayor Eleanor Grace and the citizens of the city.
 With their help, he establishes a successful toy factory that creates magical widgets, which bring joy to children and adults alike.
 Thundertooth marries Seraphina, another dinosaur, and they have four children who grow up in this advanced society.
 One day, the city faces an impending meteor strike, and Thundertooth, with his family and the mayor's support, works to save the city from disaster.

-Note: Yi-34B created and answered questions within each response.
+Note: Yi-34B created and answered more questions within each response.